leofang/FDTD/README.md

 Currently two files will be generated: `input_filename.re.out` and `input_filename.im.out` (real and imaginary parts of the wavefunction, respectively).
 A Mathematica notebook is provided in the `utilities` folder for simple plotting purposes.

 ## License
-This code is released under the [WTFPL](http://www.wtfpl.net) license.
+This code is released under the [WTFPL](http://www.wtfpl.net).
 For the academic uses, citation to *(ref)* is strongly encouraged but not required.
-Copyright (c) 2016 Leo Fang.
+Copyright (C) 2016 Leo Fang.